jembi/openhim-core-js/config/config.md

     // logs API will NOT work!
     "logToDB": true,
     // Whether to cap the size of the log message stored in mongo.
 This only
     // takes effect if the collection is being created for the first time.
-Ie.
-    // the first time the OpenHIM is run.
+    // i.e. the first time the OpenHIM is run.
     "capDBLogs": true,
     // The max size in bytes of the logs collection "capSize": 10000000,